Azure/azure-iot-sdk-csharp/supported_platforms.md

 ## Supported .NET versions

-The NuGet packages provide support for the following .NET versions:
+The NuGet packages provide targeting for the following .NET versions:
 - .NET Standard 2.0

 This SDK _should_ work with newer versions of .NET, but there are no guarantees that they will _always_ work for those until we officially add support for them nor are there guarantees that we will fix bugs that are only present on those versions.